tamunoWoks/Meta_database_engineering/sql_and_dbms.md

 - MySQL

 **The important thing to remember:** Core SQL commands like SELECT, FROM, WHERE, INSERT, UPDATE, and DELETE work almost identically across all dialects.
 The differences become more apparent with advanced functions, date manipulation, and procedural code.

+### What is the Advantage of SQL?
+SQL has remained the dominant language for data for over four decades for several powerful reasons:
+- Declarative Nature
+- Standardization and Universality
+- Powerful Data Manipulation
+- Ability to Handle Complex Relationships
+- Security and Access Control